PINTO: Faithful Language Reasoning Using Prompt-Generated Rationales: Introduction

 In this paper, we propose \textbf{P}rompted Rat\textbf{I}onalizing with Cou\textbf{NT}erfactual Reas\textbf{O}ning (\beansemoji~\textbf{\method}), an LM pipeline that rationalizes via prompt-based learning, then reasons over the task input and rationale via counterfactual regularization. \method's \textit{rationalizing module} is a medium-scale (\ie 20B parameters) LM that contains vast latent knowledge obtained via pretraining \citep{gpt-neox-20b}.
 Though prohibitive to fine-tune, it is affordable for prompt-based learning.
 Given the task input and a minimal input-output-rationale demonstration prompt, the rationalizing module uses its internal knowledge to map out a suitable reasoning process for the task input by generating a free-text rationale.
 The rationalizing module is frozen during fine-tuning, which drastically reduces training costs and prevents it from exploiting spurious shortcuts in the downstream training data. \method's \textit{reasoning module} is a small-scale (\ie under 1B parameters) LM to which knowledge is transferred from the rationalizing module.
 The reasoning module is fine-tuned to solve the downstream reasoning task by using the generated rationale as context for the task input.
 Crucially, to help ensure that the reasoning module's behavior is dictated by the rationale (instead of by spurious shortcuts), the reasoning module is regularized to output less confident predictions when the rationale is noisily perturbed.
 To simulate shortcut reasoning, we consider two rationale perturbation strategies: token masking (\ie rationale is ignored) and token replacement (\ie rationale is misused).

 Across four question answering datasets (CSQA, StrategyQA, OpenBookQA, QASC), we show that \methodsp significantly improves the reasoning LM's generalization, yielding higher performance on both in-distribution (ID) and out-of-distribution (OOD) test sets.
 Also, we find that rationales are utilized more faithfully by \methodsp than by other methods, leading to better performance in low-resource settings.
-Furthermore, we show that \method's counterfactual regularization improves the reasoning module's robustness to noise in the rationalizing module's generated rationales.
+Furthermore, we show that \method's counterfactual regularization allows us to further improve task performance with refined rationales.